-Our other legal reasons for holding and using your personal information are:
+Our legal reasons for collecting, holding and using your personal information are:

 We will only share your personal information with the suppliers that you selected in the enquiry form.

-We will only keep your personal information for as long as we need to for the purpose described in section 1 of this policy, including to meet any legal, accounting, reporting or regulatory requirements.
-More information is contained in our data retention policy, which is available by contacting our Data Protection Officer (DPO).
+We will only keep your personal information for as long as we need to for the purposes described in section 2 of this policy, including to meet any legal, accounting, reporting or regulatory requirements.
+More information is contained in our data retention policy, which is available by contacting our DPO.

-The security of your personal information is of important to us and we use technical and organisational measures to safeguard your personal information.
+The security of your personal information is of importance to us and we use technical and organisational measures to safeguard your personal information.

 However, while we will use reasonable efforts to safeguard your personal information, the use of the Internet is not entirely secure and, for this reason, we cannot guarantee the security of any personal information that is transferred by or to you via the Internet.
 If you have any concerns about the security of your personal information, please contact our DPO for more information.